alex-hollingsworth1/AlexHollingsworth_Expense_Tracker_Capstone/README.md

   - next() in budgets.py quickly finds the first matching budget tuple by ID.
   - Triple-quoted strings for multi-line SQL queries (better readability); single quotes for short queries.

-- Test data:
-  - The test_data.py file includes automatically generated sample data to ensure the system could be thoroughly tested with varied transactions, dates, and amounts.

 ---

 ## Known Limitations